CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

     ![](media/cloud-n.png)

-1. Then run the below command to clone the GitHub repository that we are going to use for the lab.
+1. Then run the following command to clone the GitHub repository that we are going to use for the lab.

     ```
     git clone https://github.com/CloudLabsAI-Azure/Cloud-Native-Application